profsmith89/ctps/_sources/chap15.md

 Using `list.insert`, it's pretty easy to insert our breakpoint statement.
 We simply have to remember that indexing starts at `0` while the user's counting of the lines in the script-to-be-debugged starts at `1`.
 We took care of this conversion immediately after grabbing the line number from the user (line 19 in `pdb1.py`).
 No off-by-one errors in our script, please!

-The following inserts a breakpoint statement into `edited_script` at the correct index (i.e., between the original lines 23 and 24 in `guess32.py`):
+The following inserts a breakpoint statement into `edited_script` at the correct index (e.g., between the original lines 23 and 24 in `guess32.py`):

 `edited_script.insert(breakpt_index, 'raise Exception("My breakpoint")\n')`

 But there's a problem with our new breakpoint statement.
 Do you see it?
 What indentation did we give this new statement?
 Remember that indentation in a Python script holds meaning.
 What indentation do we want for this new statement?

-If you think about this, you'll realize that it is the indentation of the line we're replacing (i.e., line 24 in our example).
+If you think about this, you'll realize that it is the indentation of the line we're replacing (e.g., line 24 in our example).
 We need to grab the whitespace at the start of this line and add it to the start of our new statement.
 We could do this using a regular expression, but this work is simple enough that we'll just build a loop with an if-else-statement.
 The next code block is an updated version of  the function `my_pdb` that calculates the whitespace we need and then inserts the correctly-indented breakpoint statement.

 ```{code-block} python
 ---